State Farm has an insurance discount program that aims to encourage safe driving and, if you do, save you money.

 What is State Farm’s Drive Safe & Save?

-State Farm’s Drive Safe & Save is an insurance program that helps you save on your car insurance by monitoring your driving habits.
+State Farm’s Drive Safe & Save is an insurance program that monitors your driving habits to help you save on car insurance.
+State Farm says safe drivers can save up to 30% on their insurance rates.

 It is a usage-based program that relies on telematics.
-A State Farm app connects with a beacon, or transmitter, that the company supplies.
-You attach the beacon to your car.
-The company then collects data on how you drive.
+A State Farm app collects data on how you drive.

 State Farm isn’t alone.
-Many other insurance companies also use telematics to give good drivers discounts.
+Many other insurance companies also use telematics to give discounts to good drivers.

 Drive Safe & Save: How it works